libxml-raku/LibXML-raku/doc/InputCallback.md

 The libxml2 library offers a callback implementation as global functions only.
 To work-around the troubles resulting in having only global callbacks - for example, if the same global callback stack is manipulated by different applications running together in a single Apache Web-server environment -, LibXML::InputCallback comes with a object-oriented interface.

 Using the function-oriented part the global callback stack of libxml2 can be manipulated.
 Those functions can be used as interface to the callbacks on the C- and XS Layer.
 At the object-oriented part, operations for working with the "pseudo-localized" callback stack are implemented.
-Currently, you can register and de-register callbacks on the Perl layer and initialize them on a per parser basis.
+Currently, you can register and de-register callbacks on the Raku layer and initialize them on a per parser basis.

 ### Callback Groups